-

 - Juvenile king angelfish exhibit cleaning behavior.

-- Also is called the “Passer angelfish.”
+- Also known as the “Passer angelfish.”

 Sources